vimaec/bfast/readme.md

 The data section starts at the first 64 byte aligned address immediately following the last `Range` value.
 This value is stored for validation purposes in the header as `DataStart`.

+### Names Buffer

 The first data buffer contain the names of the subsequent buffers as a concatenated list of Utf-8 encoded strings separated by null characters.
-Names may be zero-length.
+Names may be zero-length and are not guaranteed to be unique.
+A name may contain any Utf-8 encoded character except the null character.

+There must be N-1 names where N is the number of ranges (i.e. the `NumArrays` value in header).